A Child's Place Kindergarten

 As preparation for first grade, our curriculum develops tools for learning: making choices independently, self discipline, self motivation, and self confidence.
 Our goal is for the students of A Child’s Place to enter first grade ready to learn and to meet with success, both academically and socially.

-As the curriculum progresses, skills are reviewed and built upon logically; table work time increases.
-Children use activity books as a means to recognize material, focus attention, follow directions, and promote the idea that making mistakes is part of the learning process.
+As the curriculum progresses, skills are reviewed and built upon logically.
+Children learn to recognize material, focus attention, follow directions, and promote the idea that making mistakes is part of the learning process.
 Each unit topic is explored through integrated areas: language arts, mathematics, science, and social studies.

 The language and literacy program is phonics-based.
 Skills such as letter recognition, phonemic awareness, word segmentation, sight-word recognition, word families and rhyming, all contribute to beginning reading.
 Reading aloud to children occurs multiple times throughout each day to enhance vocabulary and comprehension skills as well as to encourage fluency.
-Creative expression and a variety of reading experiences are part of the language arts program as well as activity books to reinforce skills.
+Creative expression and a variety of reading experiences are part of the language arts program as skills are learned and reinforced.

 The development of emergent writing skills parallels the development of early reading skills.
 The kindergarten provides students with a print-rich environment and includes natural reading and writing activities.
 Students are given access to a variety of writing materials and the opportunity to participate in a variety of authentic writing experiences.